An optimised deep spiking neural network architecture without gradients: Background and Related Work

-In the same way that time surfaces represent simplified hardware friendly abstractions of the EPSP, the FEAST network can be best understood as a highly abstracted, functionally equivalent, modular implementation of a well-balanced excitatory \acrshort{snn} with inhibitory feedback leading to a winner take all operation at a single layer.
+The space of possible \acrshort{snn} architectures can be characterized by the different models of neurons, synapses, learning rules, and network architectures used in them.
+In this space, there is often a trade-off between the biological plausibility and practical applicability of the models.
+Network models attempting to demonstrate biological plausibility through detailed phenomenological modelling from the voltage-gated ion channels to the delays at the neuronal synapses tend to be limited in their performance and utility in the context of challenging machine learning tasks.
+The computational cost of these models increases with the bio-plausibility of the model.
+Different neuronal models have been proposed which approximate and abstract the details of these complexities with easy-to-handle mathematical and probabilistic models \cite{fourcaud2003spike} \cite{gerstner2002spiking} \cite{izhikevich2004model} \cite{kasabov2010spike}. \acrfull{lif} neuron model \cite{Stein1965} and specifically the \acrfull{srm} \cite{jolivet2004generalized} are among the most popular choices of neuron models in the \acrshort{snn}s, even though the degree to which they explain the neuronal dynamics is limited compared to other models like Hodgkin-Huxley \cite{hodgkin1952quantitative} or Izhkevich \cite{izhikevich2004model} models.
+Their vast adoption can be attributed to their analytical tractability and computational simplicity compared to other neuronal models.
+But even the \acrshort{snn} models which use simpler neuronal models like \acrshort{lif} or \acrfull{alif} neurons \cite{jolivet2006predicting} require additional complexities such as Excitatory-Inhibitory Balance, and the right amount of lateral excitation and inhibition to instil behaviours like \acrshort{wta}.
+These complex processes make it difficult to scale up the simulations of the multi-layered \acrshort{snn}s and limit the exploration of broader system-level learning mechanisms of the \acrshort{snn}s as there are a lot of variables in the system.
+In the same way, that time surfaces represent simplified hardware friendly abstractions of the EPSP, the FEAST network can be best understood as a highly abstracted, functionally equivalent, modular implementation of a well-balanced excitatory \acrshort{snn} with inhibitory feedback leading to a winner take all operation at a single layer.
 In this way, a FEAST layer represents a neuron group.
 Picking only one winner in each layer of FEAST for any input event is a proxy for hard \acrshort{wta} motif in a neuron group, without requiring any forms of inhibition.
 Simpler and computationally easier abstract \acrshort{snn} models like FEAST can help us explore more system-level learning rules in \acrshort{snn}s without having to worry about problems like achieving EI balance and promoting or removing oscillations in the networks.
 Just like Address-Event Representations (AER) being used in Neuromorphic hardware to facilitate the communication in \acrshort{snn}s, we can use novel abstractions like FEAST to explore the space of local learning rules in Spiking Neural Architectures.
 Continuing in this approach and extending it, the \acrfull{odesa} introduced in this paper, represents a method to locally train hierarchies of well-balanced EI networks on event-based data in a supervised manner.
 In this way, the abstracted \acrshort{snn} which \acrshort{odesa} represents can be used to rapidly explore a wide range of multi-layered \acrshort{snn} models for real-world online supervised learning applications.